 • Research output/results (e.g. tables, graphs, manuscripts)

-It can also be useful to create have separate subfolders if you are planning to publish some of your data and/or supporting materials.
-This is because when you archive and publish in YODA, you do so for an entire folder, so if you want some data and materials to be publicly available and some not, you will need to publish these separately in separate folders.
+It can also be useful to create separate subfolders if you are planning to openly publish some of your data and/or supporting materials.
+This is because when you archive and publish in YODA, you do so for an entire folder, so if you want some data and materials to be publicly available and some not, you will need to publish these individually in separate folders.
 This is explained further below in the sections on Data Protection and Further Guidance.
+Additionally, this instruction manual offers a step-by-step guide for how to organize your files and folders if some data will be openly available and some will be restricted access.

 5. Determine what additional data protection measures must be applied: